Cayman's Roads

 - Ban or restrict unsafe vehicles and improve vehicle inspections, emissions and noise testing

-- Improve cyclist safety with protected bike lanes and equal enforcement for all road users**
+- Improve cyclist safety with bike lanes and equal enforcement for all road users**

 - Introduce a licence points system, higher penalties for repeat offenders and insurance-based incentives for safe driving